Hui people: Modern period

 Hui Muslims have been alleged to have experienced greater repression of religious activities in recent years.
 In 2018, paramount leader Xi Jinping issued a directive aimed at the sinicization of Chinese Muslims.
 Since then, the government has been accused of repressing aspects of Hui culture deemed "Arab".
 Most of these repressions have been limited to the removal of aesthetically Islamic buildings and symbols, with the government renovating architecture to appear more Chinese and banning Arabic signs in Hui regions.
 More drastic repressions have been taken, such as closing mosques or removing licenses from imams who have traveled outside of China.
 In order to sinicize the Hui, schools and mosques in Ningxia have been changed to include traits from traditional Han architecture.

-At least two Hui Muslims have allegedly been included in the reeducation camps, termed "Vocational Education and Training Centers" which the Chinese government claims are aimed at reforming the political thought of detainees, including extremist religious beliefs and separatist or terrorist sympathies.
+At least two Hui Muslims have allegedly been included in reeducation camps, termed "Vocational Education and Training Centers" which the Chinese government claims are aimed at reforming the political thought of detainees, including extremist religious beliefs and separatist or terrorist sympathies.
 One or more of the Hui within these camps may have faced torture, and are allegedly grouped in different cells from Kazakhs and Uighurs, and on rare occasion die from stress.